 This particular chili recipe couldn’t be easier to put together.
 It simmers for an hour, but the prep is really quick.
-The finished chili is good, flavorful but not at all spicy, thanks to the addition of Holland House red cooking wine.
+The finished chili is good, flavorful but not at all spicy, thanks to the addition of red wine.

 We mixed our chili with rice and served it with cheddar cheese and Greek yogurt, but that’s not the only serving option!